-The GICS consumer staples sector currently comprises companies which businesses are less sensitive to economic cycles.
-It includes manufacturers and distributors of food, beverages and tobacco and producers of non-durable household goods and personal products.
-It also includes food and drug retailing companies as well as hypermarkets and consumer super centres.
+The GICS consumer staples sector currently comprises companies with businesses which are less sensitive to economic cycles.
+It includes manufacturers and distributors of food, beverages and tobacco and producers of non-durable household goods and personal care products.
+It also includes Retailers offering a wide range of consumer staples merchandise.